 With the Lakes firmly behind you, enjoy this long, gentle stage across low moorland and through fields.
 On the way, detour to Orton for supplies.
 Arrive in bustling Kirkby Stephen, one of the largest villages on the route and boasting several pubs.

 Guesthouse in Kirkby Stephen

 A distinct section of the route starts today with an ascent of Nine Standards Rigg, a moorland ridge.
 Now starts the Yorkshire Dales.
 The hilltop has traditionally hosted some of the boggiest walking of the route but new stone slabs have made it better.
-Drop down over the moors to Keld, a pretty hamlet in a fold of hills, and the intersection with the Pennine Way.
+Drop over the moors to Keld, a pretty hamlet in a fold of hills, and the intersection with the Pennine Way.
 We are at the top of beautiful Swaledale, famous in the Dales.